 Local walking highlights include Baggy Point at Croyde, Saunton Beach and Braunton Burrows sand dunes.
-The South West Coast Path from Westward Ho! to Ilfracombe is accessible by Stagecoach bus, for those planning stages of the route.
+Sections of the South West Coast Path from Westward Ho! to Ilfracombe are accessible by Stagecoach bus, for those planning stages of the route.
 The dramatic coastal scenery and ancient woodland on the western edges of Exmoor are less than 30 minutes drive away.

 Surfers are spoiled for choice in North Devon.
 Saunton Sands is just 2 miles away and a great beach to have a go at surfing.
 With the endless stretch of beach there is plenty of room to enjoy the surf or just take in the expansive scene.
 Croyde Bay has a famous break, seasonally patrolled by Surf Lifesavers; this can be a challenging wave to surf.
 A little further away Putsborough and Woolacombe beaches have yet more rolling waves and beautiful sunsets to discover!
 High quality surf instruction is available locally.